AliSoftware/Reusable/README.md

 ## Make your subclasses `final`

-I advise your to mark your custom `UITableViewCell`, `UICollectionViewCell`, `UIView` and `UIViewController` subclasses as being `final`.
+I advise you to mark your custom `UITableViewCell`, `UICollectionViewCell`, `UIView` and `UIViewController` subclasses as being `final`.
 This is because:

 * In most cases, the custom cells and VCs you plan to instantiate are not intended to be subclassed themselves.
-* more importantly, it helps the compiler a lot and gives you big optimizations
+* More importantly, it helps the compiler a lot and gives you big optimizations
-* it can be required in some cases when conforming to `protocols` that have `Self` requirements, like the ones used by this pod (`Reusable`, `StoryboardBased`, …).
+* It can be required in some cases when conforming to `protocols` that have `Self` requirements, like the ones used by this pod (`Reusable`, `StoryboardBased`, …).

 In some cases you can avoid making your classes `final`, but in general it's a good practice, and in the case of this pod, usually your custom `UIViewController` or whatever won't be subclassed anyway:

 * Either they are intended to be used and instantiated directly and never be subclassed, so `final` makes sense here
-* In case your custom `UIViewController`, `UITableViewCell`, etc… is intended to be subclassed and be the parent class of many classes in your app, it makes more sense to add the protocol conformance (`StoryboardBased`, `Reusable`, …) to the child classes (and mark _them_ `final`) than adding the protocol on the parent, abstract class.
+* In case your custom `UIViewController`, `UITableViewCell`, etc… is intended to be subclassed and be the parent class of many classes in your app, it makes more sense to **add the protocol conformance (`StoryboardBased`, `Reusable`, …) to the child classes (and mark _them_ `final`)** than adding the protocol on the parent, abstract class.

 ## Customize reuseIdentifier, nib, etc for non-conventional uses